 , agriproducts (pl)

-Results derived from agricultural efforts: Grace's parents had a farm and they sold the agriproducts that the harvested in the fall, like apples and pumpkins.
+A results derived from an agricultural effort: Grace's parents had a farm and they sold the agriproducts that thye had harvested in the fall, like apples and pumpkins.

 agritechnology, agritech (s) (noun)